baqar61/Yoga-pose-detection-using-mrcnn/README.md

 Download Pre-trained Weights:

 Retrieve the pre-trained weights and place them in the root directory.
-Access the weights via this link: Pre-trained Weights.
-Create Object Detection Script:
+Access the weights via this link:https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5 Create Object Detection Script:

 Craft a script dedicated to object detection.
 Save this script within the root directory.
-An exemplary script can be found at: samples/mask-rcnn-prediction.py.
+An exemplary script can be found at: mask-rcnn-prediction.py.
 Refer to the subsequent section for the script's code.
 Execute the Script: